ABOUT MIKE CIMORELLI

 He has been married to his lovely wife Lynne for over 30 years.
 Together they share 11 children and 11 grandchildren and counting.
 He is a whiskey connoisseur and enjoys long bike rides, the gym, and grilling for his family.

 I function in many different roles at TI Builders.
 Whether estimating, pre-construction, design, project or field management, my job is to ensure comprehensive delivery of projects and success for all involved.

 I’ve been around jobsites since I was 7 years old.
 Building has always been part of my life and I enjoy the pursuit of continuous improvement and new challenges that building in today’s ever-changing environment brings.
 For me, being a contractor is more than just business: it’s bringing someone’s vision or dream to life, developing long term relationships with clients, subcontractors and vendors, and putting people first.
 It’s rewarding to be part of a team that develops projects from idea conception into completed spaces, emphasizing the client’s program needs, workflows and business plan along the way.

 Outside of being a builder, I enjoy family life along with many different hobbies.
-Married in 2018, my family is starting to grow with my Wife and I’s first son being born in August of 2020.
+Married in 2018, my wife and I have two beautiful children.
 I’m a typical outdoorsman, but also a volunteer firefighter, home mechanic, and general hands-on enthusiast.
 Bring me a challenge and I make it my mission to find a solution.

 ABOUT ALEX CIMORELLI

 I’ve been working with TI Builders since my Father, Mike, first told me “I need help!”.
 I was mostly occupied with algebra and video games, but in time I grew to love the complexity and flexibility of working for a family owned small business.
 There is not just room to grow, but frequent impetus to grow.

 Most of my work is on project management, but I also manage the administrative odds and ends of the business.